BlackbitDigitalCommerce/pimcore-single-sign-on/README.md

 # Pimcore Single Sign-on

 This bundle provides single-sign on support for Pimcore backend login.
-This allows to maintain user credentials and roles on an external auth provider.
+This allows to maintain user credentials and roles on external authenticatin providers.

+Delegate user management to an authentication provider has a lot of advantages:

+- user only has to remember one password for all used services
+- encryption and security is expected to be higher on those authentication providers as their whole business model highly depends on it
+- administration has a single system where they can create users - so nobody has to create Pimcore accounts manually
+- administration has a single system to disable users - when an employee leaves a company, you can disable all logins with a single click

 Currently the bundle supports OpenID and LDAP authentication providers.
 Support for SAML and OAuth2 will come soon.